UMM-CSci-4453-S19/lab-1-schon094/README.md

 For example, I might create the user `testy_pete` as follows:  `CREATE USER testy_pete IDENTIFIED BY 'let me in';`.
 Do NOT add the word `PASSWORD` to the `CREATE USER` command-- that special word is used to indicate the presence of an encrypted password (this way you don't need to send an unencrypted password over an unsecure network channel).
 The user `testy_pete` now exists.

-Go ahead and give it a go.
+Go ahead and give it a go with the name that you will use for your user.
 Your new user has two drawbacks:

 1. It has very little in the way of privileges (barely enough to do *anything*)
 2. There is no control over the hosts from which the user can connect.

-Look at your users privileges like this:
+Look at your user's privileges like this:

 ```
 SHOW GRANTS FOR <name>;